Fast Approximate Solution of Stein Equations for Post-Processing of MCMC: Empirical Assessment

 \section{Empirical Assessment}

 This section presents an empirical comparison of the preconditioners from \Cref{subsec: preconditioners}.
 Our test bed is a logistic regression problem described in \Cref{subsec: test bed}.
 The results are presented in \Cref{subsec: results} and the scalability of these methods is discussed in \Cref{subsec: large N}.
-Python code to reproduce these results can be downloaded from \url{https://github.com/MatthewAlexanderFisher/FastStein}.
+Arithmetic was double precision and all computations were implemented in JAX \cite{jax2018github}.
+Python code to reproduce these results can be downloaded from \url{https://github.com/MatthewAlexanderFisher/pcg-stein}.